jefeish/cascading-merge-app/README.md

 cd cascading-merge-app
 npm install

-# Run automated setup
+# Start without .env to trigger automated setup
-npm run setup
+npm start
 ```

-Then open `http://localhost:3333` in your browser and follow the instructions to create your GitHub App automatically!
+Probot will detect the missing `.env` file and start the setup server.
+Open `http://localhost:3000` in your browser, click "Register GitHub App", and follow the GitHub App creation flow.
+Probot will automatically save your credentials to `.env` using the `app.yml` manifest.

 ### Manual Install